51.4 MB (2.8 MB compressed)

 42.7 x 30.2 cm ⏐ 16.8 x 11.9 in (300dpi)

 ALFRED PASIEKA / SCIENCE PHOTO LIBRARY ALFRED PASIEKA / SCIENCE PHOTO LIBRARY

-Computer graphics image of antibodies moving along an artery.
-Antibodies, special blood proteins, are synthesised in lymphoid tissue in response to the presence of a particular antigen (foreign sub- stance) and circulated in the blood plasma to the troubled site.
+Computer graphics image of lymphocytes (white blood cells) & antibodies ('Y'-shaped objects) in an artery.
+Antibodies, special blood proteins, are synthesised in lymphoid tissue in response to the presence of a particular antigen (foreign sub- stance).
 A huge range of antibodies is produced, each with some slight structural difference enabling it to bind to the surface of a different antigen.
-The antibodies thus act as flexible adaptor molecules, so that a wide range of infectious agents may be recognised.
+They thus act as flexible adaptor mole- cules, so that a wide range of infectious agents may be recognised.
 Here, the arms of the 'Y' shape form the antigen binding portion (Fab), the rest is the Fc portion; this binds to Fc receptors on host tissue cells.

 Model release not required.
 Property release not required.